markblandford/home/src/assets/articles/why-i-practice-tdd/all.md

 For example:

 1. You're developing a new end-point for a Java API.
     1. You already use a tool such as [Rest-assured](https://rest-assured.io/) for your Integration Tests.
     2. You know what the new end-point is to be, what the responses are etc.
 2. You're developing a new Angular UI component.
     1. You have the designs and know what HTML elements etc. should be used.
     2. You already use tools such as [Playwright](https://playwright.dev/) or [Cypress](https://www.cypress.io/) for your Integration Tests.

 In both of these situations, it is then really, really easy to write the Integration Tests.
 They won't work but when they finally do, you know you're dev complete.
 Furthermore, it'll make you think about the response permutations and potential edge-cases.
 Things, that may ordinarily get missed when diving head-first into the code.

+### Defect fix or update an existing feature

+When you need to squash a bug or update an existing feature the process is very similar.

+1. Update your existing tests, or create a new test(s) to cover the new, expected behaviour.
+2. Run your tests.
+The ones you have updated, should fail 🔴.
+3. Implement the changes required to the production code.
+4. Run your tests.
+If you've fixed the issue, then you tests are green 🟢 and you're done.

 ## Summary

 1. Write the test shells, as a 'to-do' list, covering just what the requirements are.
     * Remember to throw your 'Not implemented' exceptions.
 2. Implement the skeleton of the production code / Unit Under Test.
     * Remember to throw your 'Not implemented' exceptions.
     * The tests will now compile.
 3. Write the body of the tests.
     * The tests will still fail, but with 'Not implemented' exceptions from the Unit Under Test.
 4. Implement the code in the Unit Under Test.
 5. The tests should now all pass 🟢.
 6. Go back around, and refactor / improve what has just been implemented with the confidence that you are covered with working tests.